-Surprisingly, the Clek Foonf, Diono (with angle adjuster), Graco Extend2Fit’s and Nuna Rava all stand a good chance at fitting behind a taller driver (especially when the driver sits fairly upright).
+Surprisingly, the Clek Foonf, Diono (with angle adjuster), Graco Extend2Fit’s and Nuna Rava all stand a good chance at fitting behind a taller driver, especially when the driver sits fairly upright.
 All of these seats can be installed more upright for kids who can sit upright unsupported, and the more upright the car seat, the less room it will take up into the front seat.

 Notes for specific seats:

 Diono: Use an angle adjuster (sold separately by Diono for $10) to sit the Diono more upright.
 Without the angle adjuster the Dionos take up a very large amount of space into the front seat.